testdrivenio/flask-social-auth/draft.md

 > blinker library is required for signals to work.
 > pip install blinker==1.4

 When the user connects via the `github_blueprint`, the `github_logged_in` function gets executed.
-It takes in two parameters.
-The blueprint and the token(from github).
-We grab the username from the provider and perform one of two actions
+It takes in two parameters: the blueprint and the token(from github).
+We grab the username from the provider and perform one of two actions.

-1. If the username is already present in the tables, we login the user
+1. If the username is already present in the tables, we log in the user
 2. If not, we create a new user

-Finally we add the templates to finish our GitHub login.
+Finally, we add the templates to finish our GitHub login.

 ```bash
 mkdir templates && cd templates